civol/HDLRuby/README.md

 end
 ```

-Furthermore, using Ruby duck-typing features, anything can be parameterized.
+Furthermore, anything can be parameterized in HDLRuby::High.
+ICIICI
-For instance the following code describes a 8-bit register:
+For instance the following code describes a 8-bit register without any
+parameterization:

 ```ruby
 system :reg8 do